 - Strap: Straps make yoga postures and stretches more accessible and are great for people with tight hips, hammies, and shoulders.
 If your class calls for a strap you can use a belt, rope, towel, just about anything over 4 feet long works as a replacement for a strap.
 Get creative!

 - Block: Don’t be afraid to rock that block!
 Blocks are great for bringing the ground closer to you as you move through yoga poses, and they’re a great addition use in barre classes to make sure your legs and arms are engaged.
 If you don’t have a block, you can always use a large book, and towels or blankets are also good when restorative classes call for blocks to help deepen a pose.

 - Sliders: Sliders are often used in bodyweight and barre classes.
 These innocent looking discs are used for descriptively hard workouts.
-Paper plates (for carpeted rooms) and socks (for hard floors) are perfect substitutes for sliders.
+Paper plates (for carpeted rooms) and socks (for hard floors) are perfect DIY exercise sliders.
 We use them all the time during FX Fitness’ Slider Workout and Marie Christine’s Dance & Fitness Glider Burn.

 - Weighted vest: Grab a backpack and fill it up with the heaviest items you have and voila, you’re now the proud owner of a DYI weighted vest.

 - Step-up block: A short coffee table, ottoman, or your own stairs can all work as a replacement of a step-up block.

 - Incline and decline push-up bench: You don’t need a fancy gym bench to do incline or decline pushups.
 A sturdy table, bed, stairs or chair will all give you the angle you need to perform this exercise.